SifisoSithole/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c - This function prints numbers from 0 to 14

-4-print_line.c - This functions '_' n times
+6-print_line.c - This functions '_' n times

+7-print_diagonal - This functions draws a diagonal line